Wesleyan University Scott Plous's Homepage Return to SPN Homepage Return to SPN Homepage

 Read full statement

-European Association of Experimental Social Psychology "Many social psychologists in Europe make active use of the resources offered by SPN, and we recommend to our members who feel they benefit from SPN to consider contributing individually in addition to our institutional donation.
+European Association of Social Psychology "Many social psychologists in Europe make active use of the resources offered by SPN, and we recommend to our members who feel they benefit from SPN to consider contributing individually in addition to our institutional donation.
 We wish Social Psychology Network all the best in its fundraising and hope that it is successful in maintaining this important resource for our discipline."

 Read full statement